THC in Europe

 - CBD is illegal in Slovakia and Lithuania.

-France authorizes products with CBD isolate (0% THC) but also tolerates raw, genetic flowers from the European catalog, with 0.2% THC.
+France authorizes products with CBD isolate (0.3% THC) but also tolerates raw flowers, genetics from the European catalogue, under 0.3% THC.

 CBD is a molecule derived from hemp and also found in cannabis.
 But CBD is by no means an illicit substance, and does not create any addictive effects or psychotropic sensations.
 As with any molecule that acts on the body, it is necessary to take precautions and pay close attention to the dose consumed.

-CBD has been tolerated for sale since 2018.
-This constituent molecule of cannabis is subject to strict regulations: its THC content must not exceed 0.2%.
+CBD has been permitted for sale since 2018.
+This constituent molecule of cannabis is subject to strict regulations: its THC level must not exceed 0.3%.

 The European Court of Justice has ruled on the legality of CBD sales within the European Union.
 And as a supranational court, its ruling applies to all EU countries.
 As a result, France's wish to ban CBD has been rejected.

-However, a number of countries have decided to restrict the commercial sale of CBD products by limiting the legal level to 0.2% or less.
-A higher proportion would be enough to qualify the product as illegal, and therefore considered a narcotic.
-France and Cyprus, for example, have already adopted this approach.
+A number of countries have nevertheless decided to adjust the conditions for the commercial sale of CBD products by limiting the legal concentration to 0.3% or less.
+A higher concentration would be sufficient to classify the product as illegal and therefore considered a narcotic.
+France and Cyprus, among others, have implemented this adjustment.

 If you are in possession of a product containing more than 0.2% THC and you are subject to a law enforcement check (saliva test), a fixed fine of €200 for drug use is the most common penalty (reduced to €150 if paid promptly, within 15 days).
 The fine is also entered in the criminal record.
 If you use cannabis THC while driving, the penalties are more severe, a direct consequence of the dangerous behavioral changes caused by tetrahydrocannabinol.
 Trafficking in cannabis THC is also heavily punished, with fines and prison sentences varying according to the nature of the structure and its size.